Ryba1986/Phoenix/README.md

 ## License

-The project is licensed under the Polyform Noncommercial License.
+The project is licensed under the MIT license.